rcliao/sql-unit-test/README.md

 ## Ideas

-- [ ] Define setup and teardown life cycle
+- [x] Define setup and teardown life cycle
+- [ ] Add web interface for ease of distribution
 - [ ] Add other SQL driver implementations